newtang/newtang.github.io/_drafts/poo.markdown

 The `.toString(16)` converts the number to a hexadecimal string.
 You can see that the answers correspond to the '\uD83D\uDCA9' I had written above.

-The whole reason I ran into this was because I was enforcing a minimum password lengths, and I noticed that emoji counted as more than one.
-In fact if you paste the 💩 in a password field, you'll see:
+The whole reason I ran into this was because I was enforcing minimum password lengths, and I noticed that emoji counted as more than one.
+In fact if you paste the 💩 &nbsp;in a password field, you'll see:

 ![A single poo emoji yields two dots in a password field]({{ site.url }}/assets/poo-unicode/password-poo.png)